jojo58fr/obs-polyglot-wtw/README.md

 Thanks to Royshil for creating the obs plugin and core engine

+### Copyright

+Copyright (c) 2024 Joachim Miens (contact@joachim-miens.com)

+This application is licensed under the GPL V2 (see LICENCE).

+This base project is a fork of a project developed and maintained by [locaal-ai/obs-polyglot by Royshil](https://github.com/locaal-ai/obs-polyglot)

 ## Introduction

 Polyglot translation AI plugin allows you to translate text in multiple languages in real-time and locally on your machine. ✅ No GPU required, ✅ no cloud costs, ✅ no network and ✅ no downtime!
 Privacy first - all data stays on your machine.